mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 4. The _user_ enters the one time password into the _gateway_.

-5. The _gateway_ makes a regsitration request via HTTP to the _core_'s registration API.
+5. The _gateway_ makes a registration request via HTTP to the _core_'s registration API.

-6. The _core_ authenticates the one time password; returns ccredenentials, URLs, etc.; and deltes the OTP.
+6. The _core_ authenticates the one time password; returns credentials, URLs, etc.; and deletes the OTP.

 7. The _gateway_ connects to the message broker.